nexus-devtools/herotools/README.md

 ```

 ## Game state watcher
 The game state watcher is a finite state machine that will emit different events indicating the lifecycle of Heroes of the Storm.
-There are five lifecycle states emitted as events:

-* PROGRAM_NOT_RUNNING
-* PROGRAM_RUNNING
-* GAME_RUNNING
-* GAME_PAST90SECONDS
-* GAME_FINISHED
+This object extends node's EventEmitter.

 ```js
 const state = require('hotstools').state